 Affiliated Faculty: Jennifer Johnson, Smita Mathur, Donald Terndrup, David Weinberg

 Theoretical and observational studies of gravitational lensing from scales ranging from microlensing due to stars to strong lensing due to clusters of galaxies, with applications for determining the nature of dark matter, measuring limb darkening in stellar atmospheres, probing the structures of quasars and dark-matter halos, and searching for extra-solar planets using gravitational microlensing.

-Affiliated Faculty: Scott Gaudi, Andrew Gould, Christopher Kochanek, Richard Pogge
+Affiliated Faculty: Scott Gaudi, Christopher Kochanek, Rick Pogge

 Galaxy Formation & Evolution

-Observational studies of the structure and stellar content of external galaxies, from the Local Group to young galaxies at cosmological distances.
+Observational studies of the structure, stellar, and gaseous content of external galaxies from the Local Group to young galaxies at cosmological distances.
 Modeling of the dynamics and shapes of different types of galaxies.
-Theoretical investigations of galaxy formation and galaxy transformations (e.g., via major or minor mergers), using analytic methods and numerical simulations on supercomputers.
+Observational investigations using radio, UV, and X-ray data.
+Modeling the physical properties and measuring the baryon content.
+Theoretical investigations of galaxy formation and galaxy transformations, using analytic methods and numerical simulations on supercomputers.

-Affiliated Faculty: Adam Leroy, Laura Lopez, Paul Martini, Annika Peter, Richard Pogge, Todd Thompson, David Weinberg
+Affiliated Faculty: Adam Leroy, Laura Lopez, Paul Martini, Smita Mathur, Annika Peter, Rick Pogge, Todd Thompson, David Weinberg

 Active Galactic Nuclei & Quasars